 What Are the Advantages?

-Load management saves member-owners over $1-million dollars in power supply costs each year by shifting electrical loads to off-peak time periods.
+Load management saves member-owners over $1-million in power supply costs each year by shifting electrical loads to off-peak time periods.
 Members can save through program incentives, special rates, and bill credits in having equipment connected to the load management program.

 Who Installs the Equipment?